-Database schema consists of 3 tables:
+The database schema consists of 3 tables:

-utQ (Q_ID int, Q_NAME varchar(35)), utV (V_ID int, V_NAME varchar(35), V_COLOR char(1)), utB (B_Q_ID int, B_V_ID int, B_VOL tinyint, B_DATETIME datetime).
+utQ (Q_ID int, Q_NAME varchar(35)), utV (V_ID int, V_NAME varchar(35), V_COLOR char(1)), utB (B_DATETIME datetime, B_Q_ID int, B_V_ID int, B_VOL tinyint).

 It should be noted that

-- balloon may be of one from three colors: red (V_COLOR='R'), green (V_COLOR='G'), or blue (V_COLOR='B');
+- a spray can may contain paint of one of three colors: red (V_COLOR='R'), green (V_COLOR='G'), or blue (V_COLOR='B');

-- square color is defined in accordance with RGB rule, i.e. R=0, G=0, B=0 is black, whereas R=255, G=255, B=255 is white;
+- the square color is defined in accordance with the RGB model, i.e. R=0, G=0, B=0 is black, whereas R=255, G=255, B=255 is white;